underscoreio/essential-scala/collections/working-with-seq.md

 res14: Seq[List[String]] = List(List(a), List(wet, wte, ewt, etw, twe, tew), List(dog, dgo, odg, ogd, gdo, god))
 {% endhighlight %}

 but we end up with a sequence of sequences.
-Let's look at the types in more detail to see what's gone wrong
+Let's look at the types in more detail to see what's gone wrong:

 | Method | We have  | We provide | We get   |
 |--------+----------+------------+----------|